Enuresis in Children

 - Wetting at least twice a week for approximately three months

 Many factors may be involved in the development of enuresis.
 Involuntary, or non-intentional, release of urine may result from:

 - Persistent urinary tract infections

 - Developmental delays that interfere with toilet training

 Voluntary, or intentional, enuresis may be associated with other mental disorders, including behavior disorders or emotional disorders such as anxiety.
-Enuresis also appears to run in families, which suggests that a tendency for the disorder may be inherited (passed on from parent to child).
+Enuresis also appears to run in families, which suggests that a tendency for the disorder may be inherited (passed on from parent to child, particularly on the father's side).
 In addition, toilet training that was forced or started when the child was too young may be a factor in the development of the disorder, although there is little research to make conclusions about the role of toilet training and the development of enuresis.

 Children with enuresis are often described as heavy sleepers who fail to awaken at the urinary urge to void or when their bladders are full.

 How Common Is Enuresis?